phatnguyenuit/phatnguyenuit.github.io/about.md

 # About Me

 My name is **Phat** graduated from Viet Nam National Ho Chi Minh University, University of Information Technology(UIT).
-I am working as ReactJS Developer at Sendo.vn.
+I am working as Software Developer at Sendo.vn.

 I am focusing on **React.js**, **TypeScript** and some related libraries, I started to say: "Hello World!" three years ago.
 I love coding with React.js because it has a special approach to web development.
 Instead of using server-side rendering, React.js uses client-side rendering as default.